glennra/cordova-hot-code-push-cli/README.md

-# THIS PROJECT IS FORK FROM [nordnet/cordova-hot-code-push-cli](https://github.com/nordnet/cordova-hot-code-push-cli)
+# THIS PROJECT IS FORKED FROM [snipking/cordova-hot-code-push-cli](https://github.com/snip/cordova-hot-code-push-cli)

 Because the origin project is stopped maintenance.
 We forked and do bug fix on this.
 PRs and ISSUEs welcome.